Mechanisms for Global Differential Privacy under Bayesian Data Synthesis: Simulation Studies

 To evaluate the privacy guarantee and utility performances without and with downscaling, we generate $R = 100$ replicate datasets in a Monte Carlo simulation study.
 Figure \ref{fig:sim:Lbounds_e4} shows with downscaling, the Lipschitz bounds are lower and more concentrated than those without downscaling, indicating a better control of the privacy guarantee for these three synthesizers.
-Figure \ref{fig:sim:ECDF4} illustrates the effects of downscaling on the average record-level squared difference ECDF-based global utility measure (results of the maximum are included in the Supplementary Materials).
-As can be seen, the violin plots of the Weighted, the Weighted-e, and the Censor\_w are all shifted to lower values under downscaling, indicating higher utility.
+Figure \ref{fig:sim:ECDF4} illustrates the effects of downscaling on the avg-ECDF based global utility measure (results of the max-ECDF are included in the Supplementary Materials).
+As can be seen, the violin plots of the Weighted (aDP), the Weighted-e (aDP), and the Censor\_w (DP) are all shifted to lower values under downscaling, indicating higher utility.
 Moreover, as shown in Figure \ref{fig:sim:q15_e4} for the 15th quantile statistic utility, downscaling also improves this and other analysis-specific utility measures (available in the Supplementary Materials).